paulsonnenschein/php7_apache_ubuntu_setup/README.md

 $ cd php7
 $ vagrant init ubuntu/trusty64
 ```
-Now you should edit the Vagrantfile to add an ip adress and some more ram;
+Now you should edit the Vagrantfile to add an IP address and some more RAM.
-Just comment out the folloing lines and edit them to something like this:
+Just comment out the following lines and edit them to something like this:
 ```
 config.vm.network "private_network", ip: "192.168.7.8"
 config.vm.provider "virtualbox" do |vb|